minio/docs/source/reference/minio-cli/minio-mc-admin/mc-admin-group.rst

 For more information on MinIO users and groups, see :ref:`minio-users` and :ref:`minio-groups`.
-For more information on MinIO policies, see :ref:`minio-policy`.
+For more information on MinIO policies, see :ref:`MinIO Policy Based Access Control <minio-policy>`.

 .. admonition:: ``Deny`` overrides ``Allow``
    :class: note